SviatlanaSv/ToDo-list/README.md

 # ToDo List

 Welcome to the ToDo List project!
-This is a simple and interactive web application where you can manage your tasks.
+This is a simple and interactive web application where you can manage your daily tasks.
-You can add, edit, delete tasks, and assign them to specific days of the week.

 ### 📌 Features:
 - Add a new task with a description